Élisée Reclus

 educated at: Université nouvelle de Bruxelles

-occupation: geographer, professor, communard, writer
+occupation: geographer, university teacher, communard, writer

 award received: Patron’s Medal